ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

     ```bash
     docker ps
     ```
-1. You can even connect into a docker container and navigate around the filesystem if interested with:
+1. You can even connect into a docker container and navigate around the filesystem if interested:

     ```bash
     docker exec -it <CONTAINER ID> bash
     ```

 1. Give this a few minutes or more.
 Airflow should then be fully running, and you'll be able to access the Airflow Web Interface via `http://localhost:8080`.
+If nothing shows up, give it a few minutes more.
 Password and username are both `airflow`.

     Once in, you'll see something like this: